dan-sirb/dan-sirb/README.md

-👋 Hi, please see repositories for projects
+👋 Hi, please email sirbud@umich.edu for access to any private project repositories listed on resume.